How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 This unoffical research page is by Joe Spitz for information only not for mechanical repair

-contact your dealer for any repairs or any technical questions or issues.
+contact your dealer or mechanic for any repairs or any technical questions or issues.

 Thank you